mwieder/glx2ScriptEditor/README.md

 -----------------------------------------------------------------------
     Find/Find Again now works like the IDE script editor Restored external handler italicization
-    Added the option of custom colorization
+    Added (and fixed again) the option of custom colorization Bernd fixed collapseAll and misquoted literals
+    Chalkboard and Alabaster backgrounds are now configurable
 -----------------------------------------------------------------------
 ## 2021.10.21 GLX2 4.2.2
 -----------------------------------------------------------------------